CodeSamplez.com

 socket.joinGroup(InetAddress.getByName("hostname"));

-And you should now good to go to receive packets which are broadcasted to that IP/port pair.
+And you should now be good to go to receive packets which are broadcasted to that IP/port pair.

-Looking for some ready-made wrapper class?
+Looking for a ready-made wrapper class?

-Github Repository: JAVA UDP wrapper library
+GitHub Repository: JAVA UDP wrapper library

-It’s written as an eclipse project, so if you are using eclipse, you can directly import it.
+It’s written as an Eclipse project, so if you are using Eclipse, you can directly import it.

 The codes are written in rush and doesn’t have much standards/best practices followed.
 Sorry about that, will try make them better sometime.
 Also, those are just used in course projects with limited tests, so could be error prone, use at your own risk.